Cooktown Museum - Cooktown

 The museum houses an extensive collection of local Guugu Yimithiir artefacts, along with an original anchor and canon from HMB Endeavour that were salvaged in the 1970s and a model of the ship that dates to the early twentieth century.

-Learn the fascinating story of the first recorded act of reconciliation between the local indigenous people, the Bama, and Lt.
+Learn the fascinating story of the first recorded act of reconciliation between the Guugu Yimidhirr peoples, the Traditional Owners of this land, and Lt.
 James Cook.
-This largely untold story involves events that occurred during the 48 days when Lt.
+This largely untold story involves events during the 48 days when Lt.
 James Cook and his crew of HMB Endeavour repaired their ship after running aground on the Great Barrier Reef.
 Told from both perspectives, the story relates the interactions between Cook and the Bama over the capturing of turtles by the crew.
 Its outcome is integral to the story of Reconciliation in Australia.

 Experience the history of this remarkable town in the beautifully restored Sisters of Mercy convent school building.
 Built in 1888 - 89, this three-storey building once operated as a school for day students and boarders.